Louth Derby

-The Louth derby is the name of the association football match played between Drogheda United and Dundalk FC.
-Outside of Cork and Dublin, Louth is the only county in Ireland that boasts two elite football teams in the League of Ireland.
-Despite both clubs being formed in 1903 and 1919 respectively, the derby only commenced in 1963, when Drogheda entered the league, and has been contested over 200 times in all competitions.
+The Louth derby is the name given to an association football derby match played between Drogheda United and Dundalk FC.
+Outside of counties Cork and Dublin, County Louth is the only county in Ireland that has two elite football teams in the League of Ireland.
+While the clubs were formed in 1903 and 1919 respectively, the derby only commenced in 1963, when Drogheda entered the league, and has been contested over 200 times in all competitions.

 History

 Origins

 The derby has existed since the 1960s, when Drogheda United were inducted into the League of Ireland for the first time.
 A rivalry was born through several factors, including the close proximity of the clubs; Dundalk's Oriel Park lies 31 km from Drogheda's Weavers Park.
+Outside of football, as the two largest towns in County Louth, the towns have also had something of a "sibling rivalry" over the years.

-Outside of football, the towns have had a sibling rivalry over the years.
-As of the 2016 census, Drogheda is the most populated town in Ireland, with 40,956, and Dundalk sits at 3rd on that list with 39,004.
-They are also the two largest towns in the country by land mass.
-The emergence of the two football teams only adds to an already existing divide between the settlements.
+Despite the rivalry, there is also a healthy respect between the two clubs, and a number of players have played for both teams over the years.

-Despite the intense rivalry, there is also a healthy respect between the two clubs.
-Many players have played for both teams over the years, and there is a recognition that the rivalry between Drogheda and Dundalk is an important part of Irish football history.
-Overall, the Louth Derby is considered to be one of the most iconic and longstanding rivalries in Irish football, along with that of Bohemians and Shamrock Rovers, and is always eagerly anticipated by fans of both clubs.
+Overall, the Louth Derby is one of the most longstanding rivalries in Irish football, along with that of Bohemians and Shamrock Rovers.